K12VIN/K12/README.md

 # K12
-This is my first Git Repository
+This is my first Git Repository.
+Author - Nabin Khatakho